Dakhlia-R-D-Projects/ROS2_CPP_PACKAGE_TEMPLATE/README.md

 # Introduction
 The porpose of this project is to facilitate the structured **ros2 c++ project** based on distributed libraries
-# How to use
+# How To Use
-go to the librar
+1. go to the libraries directiory
+2.